 What comes next is always a fun story for me to tell.
 I had been off the bike for two years because of a crash.
 I destroyed my bike, broke my hand, jammed-up my neck, new career and just life itself got in the way of riding my bike.
 When I finally finished the “Italian Job”, Colleen was dressed to the nines and I was back on the bike and riding.
 I registered for a Double Century.
 I knew I needed a big goal so that I could get and stay motivated to train.
 The Grand Tour was marketed as a “beginner’s double century”.
 I trained for eight weeks and lined up at the start.
 Sixty miles into the 200 miles I was talked into doing the 300 miles by Lynn Katano, Roehl Carago, and others.
 So my first Ultra Cycling event was a 300 miler after only 8 weeks of riding — I don’t know that I would call it training.
+I had never done more than 100 miles EVER!
 I was hooked and have been doing Ultras ever since.
 Colleen got me my start in Ultras and I’m a different rider because of her.

 Colleen was also allowed to leave the nest.